 Creamy Potato and Bean ChowderCourse: MainCuisine: AmericanDifficulty: Easy

-This cheesy chowder is chock full of hearty cannelini beans and healthy potatoes!
-You’ll be full up after one serving and you’ll never miss the meat!
+Delicious and satisifying, this cheesy chowder is chock full of hearty cannelini beans and healthy potatoes!
+You’ll never miss the meat!

 3- 4 large Russet potatoes, peeled and diced in large pieces (4 cups diced potatoes)